hundeo:

 Characteristics

 The Wäller is a medium-sized dog.
-He comes from a cross between the Briard and the Australian Shepard.
-The males have a height of about 55-65 cm, while the females are slightly smaller at 50 cm - 60 cm.
-The agile dogs usually weigh between 26 kg and 30 kg.
+It is the result of a cross between the Briard and the Australian Shepherd.
+The males are around 55-65 cm tall, the females are slightly smaller at 50-60 cm.
+The agile dogs usually weigh between 26 and 30 kg.

-The dogs of the young dog breed still differ greatly in appearance.
-Most of the Wäller have a long and smooth coat.
-However, currently there are also many Wäller, which have a medium-length or shaggy coat.
-Some Wäller have a slight moustache.
-Due to the different ancestors, two types of Wäller have developed, which are distinguished by their moustache.
-As with coat length, coat colors vary greatly.
-There are Wäller in almost every color and with different markings.
-In Wäller breeding, the dog's character is in the foreground.
-That is why the appearance is second in breeding.
+The appearance of this young breed is still very different.
+Most specimens have a long, smooth coat.
+However, there are also many specimens with medium-length or shaggy fur.
+Some have a slight moustache.
+Due to the different ancestors, two types have developed, which are distinguished by their moustache.

-The Wäller is a dog with a balanced, harmonious physique.
-He is agile, robust and loves to move.
-Due to his herding dog ancestors, the Wäller is usually very people-oriented and has a high will-to-please.
-Your Wäller will enjoy working with you if treated lovingly and fairly.
-He is not easily upset and is therefore ideal as a companion dog.
+The Wäller is a dog with a balanced, harmonious build.
+It is agile, robust and eager to move.
+Due to its herding dog ancestry, the Wäller is usually very people-oriented and has a high will to obey.
+Your Wäller will enjoy working with you if he is treated lovingly and fairly.
+It is not easily disturbed and is therefore ideal as a companion dog.

-The young dog breed can be used well for different tasks.
-He is suitable for tasks where he can score with his alert nature.
-These include, for example, activities as a rescue dog, but also for therapy.
-In addition, the Wäller is a good sports companion, both for hiking, cycling and horseback riding.
-He is an alert dog with a slight guarding instinct.
-Towards strangers he is suspicious and rather reserved at first.
+This relatively new breed of dog can be used for a variety of tasks.
+It is suitable for tasks where it can show off its alert nature.
+This includes work as a rescue dog, for example, but also in therapy.
+In addition, the Wäller is a good sports companion for hiking, cycling and riding.
+It is an alert dog with a slight watchful instinct.
+He is suspicious of strangers and rather reserved at first.

-Another area in which Wäller do well is dog sports.
-The breed is perfect for sports like agility or fly-ball, where the dog scores points for agility and alertness.
-For dog sports, the Wäller is a good partner.
-Unlike many working breeds, the people-oriented Wäller is balanced and calm.
-Of course, a Wäller should also learn the basic commands.
+Another field of activity for the Wäller is dog sports.
+The breed is ideal for sports such as agility or flyball, where the dog scores points for its agility and alertness.
+The Wäller is therefore a good partner for dog sports.
+In contrast to many working breeds, the people-oriented Wäller is balanced and calm.
+Of course, a Wäller should also master at least the basic commands.

 Coat care: